chri3tine7900/Miles-to-Km-Converter-/README.md

 **Note:**

 * This is a basic implementation.
-You can further enhance it by adding features like sound notifications, customizable work sessions, and a more sophisticated user interface.
+To further enhance it,  add features like sound notifications, customizable work sessions, and a more sophisticated user interface.

 I hope this Pomodoro Timer helps you improve your focus and productivity!